Yellow Foot Waxcap

 Other Facts

-The Yellow Foot Waxcap is not choice edible and as with most Waxcaps, we leave them alone as their habitats are decreasing.
+The Yellow Foot Waxcap is not a choice edible and as with most Waxcaps, we leave them alone as their habitats are decreasing.

 COMMENTS